bit-turtle/asteroidal/README.md

   1. XCode Command Line Tools
      * Install XCode
      * Run `xcode-select --install`

+* If it doesn't build, check the workflow files in `.github/workflows` to see what you are missing

 ## How to Open The Terminal
 * Linux, usually [Ctrl+Alt+T] but you probably already know how.